breannataylor/frontendmentor_product_preview_card_component/README.md

 I definitely want to continue learning about WCAG and really perfecting my semantic HTML skills so I can develop web apps that aren't just beautiful, but also accessible to as many people as possible.

-I also want to really perfect flexbox and grid.
-I know that intuition is honed through praxis, so I am interested in further honing my skills with it.
+I also want to really perfect flexbox, grid, and media queries.
+I know that intuition is honed through praxis, so I am interested in further honing my skills with these particular aspects of design, as I see them as the foundation of well made, responsive websites.

 ### Useful resources